 Booking Office Clerk

-The Booking Office Clerk could be the first member of the Station Staff to meet and greet our visitors giving them a friendly welcome.
-Obviously, this position is very important in that the first impressions of the railway come from initial contact with its staff.
-If you are numerate, of a calm nature, enjoy meeting and dealing with the public, then this could be a position for you.
+If you are numerate, of a calm nature, enjoy meeting and dealing with the public, with a sense of humour and with a willingness to help then this could be a position for you.
 It is varied and interesting and opportunities are given to work at any or all of our stations.

 Booking Office Clerks report to the Duty Stationmaster.
 Duties include:

-• Manning one of our Booking Offices at Broadway, Toddington, Winchcombe or Cheltenham Race Course (CRC).
-Toddington is our busiest station with 42.6% of tickets sold there, 34.7% at CRC, 15.9% at Broadway and 6.8% at Winchcombe.
+- Manning one of our Booking Offices at Broadway, Toddington, Winchcombe or Cheltenham Race Course (CRC).
+In 2019, the last year when all stations were fully operational, CRC was our busiest station with 34.4% of tickets sold there, 33.5% at Toddington, 24.1% at Broadway and 8% at Winchcombe.

 No specific fitness levels are required.
 For most of the time you can be seated.